preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Social Period
 --------------
-Use this settings to decide for how long likes ands comments should be displayed here.
-The default settings is "No limit" but you can select one week, two weeks or on month instead.
+Use these settings to decide for how long likes ands comments should be displayed here.
+The default setting is "No limit" but you can select one week, two weeks or one month instead.

 .. image:: page-rollup-settings-social.png